Emmanuelakinss/emmanuelakinss.github.io/_pages/about.md

 About
 ======
 I am currently a PhD student at I-X, Imperial College London where I am exploring the use of robotics and AI to empower persons with limited functional independence such as persons with dementia to live independently in their homes.
+I was previously a researcher at the [Bristol Robotic Lab](https://www.bristolroboticslab.com/).
+I am a co-organiser of the Imperial Computing Conference (https://icc.doc.ic.ac.uk/home).

 Getting started